mccornet/pl-900/01 - Introduction.md

 ### Connectors

-Connectors can ***provide input and output between the data source and Power Platform***, which can accelerate the delivery of Microsoft Power Platform business solutions.
-Connectors are the ***bridges from your data source to your app, workflow, or dashboard***.
+***Provide input and output between the data source and Power Platform***, which can accelerate the delivery of Microsoft Power Platform business solutions. ***Connectors are the*** ***bridges from your data source to your app, workflow, or dashboard***.

 Connectors are divided into ***standard*** and ***premium***.
 Some popular standard connectors are SharePoint, Outlook, and YouTube.
 Premium connectors require additional licensing for your app and/or users.

 #### Custom Connectors

-This will allow you to extend your app by calling a publicly available API, or a custom API you are hosting in a cloud provider, such as Azure.
+***Allow you to extend your app by calling a publicly available API, or a custom API*** you are hosting in a cloud provider, such as Azure.
 Connectors work by sending information back and forth across these APIs and gathering available functions into Power Apps or Power Automate.
 Because ***these connectors are function-based***, they will call specific functions in the underlying service of the API to return the corresponding data.

-Create custom connectors using 3 different approaches:
+Create custom connectors using 3 different approaches: ***they require a Power Apps per app or per user plan***.

 - [Using a blank custom connector](https://docs.microsoft.com/en-us/connectors/custom-connectors/define-blank)
 - [From an OpenAPI definition](https://docs.microsoft.com/en-us/connectors/custom-connectors/define-openapi-definition)
 - [From a Postman collection](https://docs.microsoft.com/en-us/connectors/custom-connectors/define-postman-collection)

-While the requirements for each approach will vary, ***they all require a Power Apps per app or per user plan***.

 ### Triggers and Actions

 Once you have established a data source and configured your connector, there are two types of operations you can use, triggers or actions.

-**Triggers** are ***only used in Power Automate*** and prompt a flow to begin.
+***Triggers are used in Power Automate and prompt a flow to begin***.
 Triggers can be time based, such as a flow which begins every day at 8:00 am, or they could be based off of an action like creating a new row in a table or receiving an email.
 You will always need a trigger to tell your workflow when to run.

-**Actions** are used in ***Power Automate and Power Apps***.
-Actions are ***prompted by the user or a trigger*** and allow interaction with your data source by some function.
+***Actions are in Automate and Apps; by the user or a trigger*** ***and allow interaction with a data source by some function.***

 ## DLP, Compliance, Privacy, Accessibility

 ### Data loss prevention policies

-Data is likely one of the most important assets you are responsible for safeguarding as an administrator.
+***Data is likely one of the most important assets you are responsible for safeguarding as an administrator***.
 Power Apps and Power Automate allow for rapid build and rollout of these high-value apps so that users can measure and act on the data in real time.

-Create data loss prevention (DLP) policies that can act as guardrails to help prevent users from unintentionally exposing organizational data. ***DLP policies can be scoped at the environment level or tenant level***, offering flexibility to craft sensible policies that strike the right balance between protection and productivity.
+***Create data loss prevention (DLP) policies that can act as guardrails to help prevent users from unintentionally exposing organizational data.*** ***DLP policies can be scoped at the environment level or tenant level***, offering flexibility to craft sensible policies that strike the right balance between protection and productivity.
 To create a DLP policy, you need to be a tenant admin or have the Environment Admin role.

 For tenant-level policies, you can define the scope to be all environments, selected environments, or all environments except ones you specifically exclude.

-Connectors can be classified as either **Business** or **Non-Business** in the context of your organization.
-Connectors that host business-use data should be classified as **Business** and connectors that host personal-use data should be classified as **Non-Business**.
-Any connectors that you want to restrict usage of across one or more environments should be classified as **Blocked**.
-When a new policy is created, all connectors are defaulted to the **Non-Business** group.
+***Connectors can be classified***: **Business** or **Non-Business** in the context of your organization. ***Connectors that host business-use data should be classified as* Business** and connectors that ***host personal-use data should be classified as*** **Non-Business**.
+Any connectors that you want ***to restrict usage of across one or more environments connectors should be classified as*** **Blocked**.
+When a new policy is created, ***all connectors are defaulted to*** **Non-Business** group.

 ### Compliance and data privacy

-Microsoft’s broad suite of cloud products and services are all built from the ground up to address the most rigorous security and privacy demands of our customers.
+***Microsoft’s broad suite of cloud products and services are all built to address the most rigorous security and privacy demands.***

-To help your organization comply with national, regional, and industry-specific requirements governing the collection and use of individuals’ data, Microsoft provides the most comprehensive set of compliance offerings (including certifications and attestations) of any cloud service provider.
+***Microsoft provides the most comprehensive set of compliance offerings to help comply with national, regional, and industry-specific requirements governing the collection and use of individuals’ data.*** Microsoft provides the most comprehensive set of compliance offerings (including certifications and attestations) of any cloud service provider.
 There are also tools for administrators to support your organization’s efforts.

 #### Data Protection

-Data as it is in transit between user devices and the Microsoft datacenters are secured.
-Connections established between customers and Microsoft datacenters are encrypted, and all public endpoints are secured using industry-standard TLS.
+***Data in transit is secured using industry-standard TLS***.
 API access from the customer endpoint to the server is also similarly protected.
 Currently, TLS 1.2 (or higher) is required for accessing the server endpoints.

 #### GDPR compliance

-The European Union General Data Protection Regulation (GDPR) is one of the newest privacy regulations enacted that gives rights to people to manage their personal data.
-Microsoft Power Platform does fully support the GDPR.
+The European Union General Data Protection Regulation (GDPR) is one of the newest privacy regulations enacted that gives rights to people to manage their personal data. ***Microsoft Power Platform does fully support the GDPR.***

 #### Accessibility

-An accessible canvas app will allow users with vision, hearing, and other impairments to successfully use the app.
+***An accessible canvas app will allow users with vision, hearing, and other impairments to successfully use the app***.
 In addition to being a requirement for many governments and organizations, following the below guidelines increases usability for all users, regardless of their abilities.

 ## Putting it together

-Although we live ***in a data driven world***, it can difficult to ***take advantage of the data*** you have access to.
+***We live in a data driven world, so take advantage of the data*** you have access to.
 Sales, customer, and employee data should drive our business decisions.
 Microsoft Power Platform can add value by helping to analyze, act, and automate.

 - ***Act*** by building custom apps in ***Power Apps***,
 - ***Automate*** processes in ***Power Automate***